Help Understanding How to Get the Medicine You Need

 The patient or their guardian must be 18 years or older to receive Co-pay Card program assistance.
 This Co-pay Card program is: (1) void if the card is reproduced; (2) void where prohibited by law; (3) only valid in the United States and Puerto Rico; and (4) only valid for Genentech products.
 Healthcare providers may not advertise or otherwise use the program as a means of promoting their services or Genentech’s products to patients.
 Genentech, Inc. reserves the right to rescind, revoke, or amend the program without notice at any time.

 Before reading more, please see the Important Side Effect Information for ACTEMRA

 This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.

-- People with active polyarticular juvenile idiopathic arthritis (PJIA) ages 2 and above.
+- For people with active PJIA ages 2 and above

-- People with active systemic juvenile idiopathic arthritis (SJIA) ages 2 and above.
+- For people with active SJIA ages 2 and above

 ACTEMRA is not approved for subcutaneous use in people with PJIA or SJIA.